 For solo players, I highly recommend the turret, and I prefer its basic auto-turret version.
 This little thing does a surprising amount of damage and even better, it can help you flank and pin enemies.
 You can toss your turret if you hold the ability button you assigned it to.
 If you are behind cover and tap the button, you will set it on the cover itself instead.
 The turret won’t fire until you fire or it is spotted, letting you set up a deadly ambush.

 I also like using the chem launcher, specifically the acid version.
 This can easily kill enemies hiding behind cover and chews away the armor on bigger targets.
 The Firefly is useful, but it takes a bit of practice to really make it work.
 Before throwing it, make sure the path is clear of any obstructions which are marked by a red X indicator.
 The Shield can also be powerful if paired with a strong sidearm or if you choose the variant that lets you use an SMG or assault rifle with it.
+The most common skill gadget you’ll see other players carrying is the Revive Hive.
+Makes sense.
+It revives you if you die and can be dropped to revive players who are downed near it.

 Maybe you unlocked an ability or perk and it really isn’t all that helpful?
 Don’t worry.
 After spending a few hours in the game you will have earned enough tokens and unlocks to gain access to a lot of the other perks and abilities in the game.
 If you get a stinker, don’t beat yourself up.
 Just go grab some SHD tech and unlock a new perk.